Max Muncy Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.96 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have a 4.99 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (215 total, 1.5 per game).
+- Nationals pitchers combine to give up 218 total home runs at a clip of 1.5 per game (most in the league).

-- In his last time out on Tuesday, Aug.
-29 against the Toronto Blue Jays, the lefty went five innings, giving up one earned run while surrendering six hits.
+- The righty's last time out came on Friday, Sept.
+1 against the Miami Marlins, when he tossed five innings, surrendering three earned runs while giving up four hits.

+- The 26-year-old has a 4.43 ERA and 7.4 strikeouts per nine innings across 21 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.